machipanski/DED-IM/README.md

 Developed in Python, the method takes a 3D model as input, along with machine-specific parameters, and generates G-code instructions that can be customized for different WA-DED machines.
 DED-IM automatically segments 3D models into regions like thin walls, contours, bottlenecks, and large internal areas by processing binary images.
 These parameters are fully adjustable, allowing users to tailor the tool-path strategy to their specific needs.
 The modular design also makes it easy to integrate new strategies, such as custom zigzag patterns.
 To use DED-IM in a production workflow, practitioners will need to adjust the software according to their machine specifications.

+# Limitations and upgrades

+New features have been added since the publication of the original paper.
+As a result, the outcomes of the current versions may differ from those reported in the paper.
+These new features address special cases that were not covered in previous versions, such as:

+    Handling situations where multiple paths converge (ongoing development), among other edge cases.

+    Support for the .hdf5 format, allowing progress to be saved between processing steps and enabling the execution of different parts of the algorithm with distinct configurations.

+    Introduction of the welding_config.yaml file to ensure parameter consistency and improve the organization of welding profiles.

 # Getting Started

 To ensure you have the best experience with this algorithm, we recommend setting up a fresh conda environment.
 We’ve included a requirements.txt file with all the necessary dependencies, so you can quickly install everything needed for the project to run as intended.